realkenlee/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](figure/unnamed-chunk-15-1.png)
+**Strategy** *I decided to imput using median steps for each interval, across all days that have values.*
 ## Are there differences in activity patterns between weekdays and weekends?

 First, we created a new variable called weekend in the data table.
 A helper function is created to help with this.